In this tutorial, you will create an Agent and run it within a Network using AgentKit.

 const securityAgent = createAgent({

-description: 'Provides expert guidance on PostgreSQL security, access control, audit logging, and compliance best practices',
+"Provides expert guidance on PostgreSQL security, access control, audit logging, and compliance best practices",

-system: 'You are a PostgreSQL security expert. ' +
+"You are a PostgreSQL security expert. " +

-'You only provide answers to questions linked to PostgreSQL security topics such as encryption, access control, audit logging, and compliance best practices.',
+"You only provide answers to questions related to PostgreSQL security topics such as encryption, access control, audit logging, and compliance best practices.",

 model: anthropic({